 All three are proud Bears fans and bleed Navy & Orange.

-Will is a senior at Indiana University and will graduate with a major in sports journalism in 2017.
-He grew up going to games at Soldier Field and to countless training camp practices in nearby Bourbonnais, which fueled his passion towards hosting a postgame show.
+Will is a 2017 Indiana University graduate who majored in sports journalism.
+He grew up going to games at Soldier Field and to countless training camp practices in nearby Bourbonnais, which fueled his passion towards Da Bears, and ultimately hosting a postgame show.

 He is currently an editorial assistant at Rainmaker Digital and is the co-host of another podcast, The Assembly Call, which is a postgame show for Indiana basketball and can be found on Twitter @Wi11DeWitt.